hardyoyo/talk-vsim-ucdlf-2018/PITCHME.md

 ```
 ---
-# Solution: a ProjectMaster Item
+# A ProjectMaster Item
-# One item to rule them all!
+## One item to rule them all!
 * all projects are entered as items in a special collection, called VSim Project Masters
 * all other containers required by the VSim archive are derived from these master Items
 * a series of custom curation scripts make all the magic happen